 - Care Improvement Plus (not contracted) MCR SNP

 **If your insurance company is not listed above, please contact your insurance provider directly to negotiate an individual letter of agreement with our hospital so you can receive your care with us.

 **Patients should always contact their Health Plan before any elective procedure to ensure they are covered.

 The above list is for reference purposes only and is subject to change.
 Check with your health plan to confirm that our hospital is included.
 We may participate in some, but not all, products offered by a health plan.
-For questions about insurance coverage or specific plan products including Medicare and Alliance Labs, please contact your insurance carrier directly.
+For questions about insurance coverage or specific plan products including Medicare and UF Health Alliance Laboratory, please contact your insurance carrier directly.

 All Medicare Advantage Payers—split billing except Blue Cross Blue Shield

 Central Florida Health Patient Financial Services (PFS) performs the billing, collection and accounts reconciliation processes for all services rendered at Leesburg Regional Medical Center.

 Charity care policy

 It is the policy of Central Florida Health (CFH) to provide emergency care to all patients regardless of ability to pay.
 CFH hospitals allocate resources to identify charity cases and provide uncompensated care based upon the information submitted at the time of application for charity care by patients or their legal representative or through the use of other criteria-based methods to determine charity eligibility.

 Charity adjustments may only be granted to patients receiving non-elective care.
 Charity adjustments may be applied to approved accounts for uninsured and underinsured patients based on the patient’s total gross family income (family unit) and the patient’s willful cooperation in applying for Medicaid or other available coverage.